Azure/aml-deploy/README.md

 Get started today with a [free Azure account](https://azure.com/free/open-source)!

 This repository contains GitHub Action for deploying Machine Learning Models to Azure Machine Learning and creates a real-time endpoint on the model to integrate models in other systems.
-The endpoint will be hosted either on an Azure Container Instance or on an Azure Kubernetes Service.
+The endpoint can be hosted either on an Azure Container Instance or on an Azure Kubernetes Service.

 This GitHub Action also allows you to provide a python script that executes tests against the Webservice endpoint after the model deployment has completed successfully.
 You can enable tests by setting the parameter `test_enabled` to true.
 In addition to that, you have to provide a python script (default `code/test/test.py`) which includes a function (default ` def main(webservice):`) that describes your tests that you want to execute against the service object.
 The python script gets the [webservice object](https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.core.webservice(class)?view=azure-ml-py) injected.
 The action fails, if the test script fails.